kevinevans1/azure-terrafy-walkthrough/README.md

      - Select the PATH variable, then click Edit.
      - Click the New button, then type in the path where the Terraform & Terrafy executable is located.

-# Following are completed from the CLI (Windows Terminal)
+# Following steps are completed from the CLI (Windows Terminal)

-# Authenticate to Azure
+## Authenticate to Azure
+We need to authenticate to Azure in order for Terrafy to read our target subscriptions \ resource groups.

-### Azure Subscription Configuration
+### Azure Subscription Configuration:
 #### Azure CLI
 ```
 1. az login (login)